onap/archived-appc/docs/APPC CDT Guide/APPC CDT Guide.rst

 Create a parameter definition file describing instance-specific parameters in the template
 ------------------------------------------------------------------------------------------

-Clicking the “SYNCHRONIZE” button after creating a template will automatically create/update a parameter definition file for that template (and a parameter name-value file described in the next section).
+Clicking the “SYNCHRONIZE TEMPLATE PARAMETERS” button after creating a template will automatically create/update a parameter definition file for that template (and a parameter name-value file described in the next section).
 Alternatively, you can upload an existing parameter definition file from your PC.

 You can view or edit the definition fields for each parameter via the Parameter Definition screen.
-Note that any edits to the parameter names would be overwritten by a subsequent SYNCHRONIZE with the template.
+Note that any edits to the parameter names would be overwritten by a subsequent SYNCHRONIZE TEMPLATE PARAMETERS.

 |image24|